-We expect the building to be ‘weathertight’ in September.
-‘Weathertight’ means internal work like drywall installation, electrical wiring, and plumbing can continue regardless of weather conditions outside.
+In early October 2018, the building became ‘weathertight.’
+Weathertight means internal work like drywall installation, electrical wiring, and plumbing can continue regardless of weather conditions outside.

 In the meantime, our work continues diligently.
-In the fall, we will be hiring about 20 new staff members.
-About 80 volunteers will have completed their training to work in the hospice residence.
+This fall and winter, we will hire about 20 new staff members.
+About 100 volunteers will have completed their training to work in the hospice residence.
 Our signature fundraising event — Feeling the Love — will take place on February 9, 2019 at the Halifax Convention Centre.

 September 6, 2018